 February: American Heart Month

-For American Heart Month 2017, Million Hearts® is calling on younger Americans to engage their parents and loved ones in crucial conversations about heart disease prevention.
+National trends show heart disease death rates are declining more slowly than they have in the past, especially among adults ages 35 to 64.
+For American Heart Month 2018, Million Hearts® is calling on younger Americans to take control of their heart health and reduce heart disease risk.
 Learn how you can get involved.

 March: National Nutrition Month and World Salt Awareness Week